The Chronology of Revelation

 the winepress

-Figuratively, the armies of the nations attacking Jerusalem will be thrown, as ripe grapes, “into the great winepress of God’s wrath,” where they will be “trampled” (Revelation 14:17-20) by the Son of Man, as He travels from Bozrah, Jordan (Isaiah 63:1-6), to Jerusalem.
-Evidently, the carnage will be quite real, because Jesus’ robe is shown to be splattered by blood in another account of His coming, later in Revelation (Revelation 19:13), in another description of His treading the winepress (19:15c).
+Figuratively speaking, the armies of the nations attacking Jerusalem will be thrown, like ripe grapes, “into the great winepress of God’s wrath,” where they will be “trampled” (Revelation 14:17-20) by Jesus, the Son of Man.
+On the day He returns to earth, He will travel from Bozrah, in Edom or southern Jordan (Isaiah 63:1-6), all the way to the Mount of Olives just east of Jerusalem (Zechariah 14:4), destroying the enemies and attackers of Israel as He goes.
+Evidently, the carnage will be quite real, as Jesus’ robe is shown to be spattered with blood in another account of His coming (Revelation 19:13,15c).

 After the physical return of Jesus to earth, and His destruction of the Gog/Magog forces who will have been ransacking Jerusalem, survivors from nations that attacked Jerusalem will go to Jerusalem to worship Jesus, the Lord and King of the whole world (Isaiah 27:12,13; Zechariah 14:16; Revelation 15:4).
 For those who do not go to Jerusalem to worship the earth’s King, the plagues of the Third Woe (see three Woes) will transpire (Zechariah 14:17-19; Revelation 16:2-21).